GoodnessJames/simple_shell/README.md

 The content of this project directory includes:
 AUTHORS: This file contains the list of collborators of this project

-shell.h: Thos is the header file that defines ansmd show all prototypeswith their arguments and return type..
+shell.h: Thos is the header file that defines ansmd show all prototypeswith their arguments and return type.

+README.md: This file describes all you need to know about this project.

+List of Allowed  Functions and system calls for this project